 Check Your Door Frames

 Over time, our homes shift and settle and this can affect how your door sits in its frame.
 If you notice your door sticks or squeaks, it may have shifted.
 A slight clean around the perimeter of the door will help remove any dirt or debris and help you see if the alignment is off.
 From there, check the hinges and make sure all the screws are tight.
 Also, check to see if there are any issues with the caulking around the door frame and fill in as needed.
+If you find anything to be out of place and aren’t sure what to do, you can consult with a doors expert.

 Adjust the Threshold